 SoFi is a good option for qualified borrowers who want to borrow more than $40,000.
-With SoFi, you can borrow up to $100,000 with APRs averaging 8.5%.
+With SoFi, you can borrow up to $100,000 with APRs starting at 5.74%.
 You can also pay off your loan over a longer period, with maturities up to seven years.
 Another benefit to using SoFi is the reduced fees.
 There are no origination fees, and the late fee is less than at LendingClub.
 However, you will need a minimum credit score of 660 to qualify (for comparison, LendingClub requires 600 as a minimum).

 LendingClub vs. Best Egg